frankaemika/docs/source/franka_matlab/troubleshooting.rst

 -------------------------------------------------

 .. important::
-    Multiple instances for the Apply Control block are NOT allowed** in the same system (multiple instances can inserted in corresponding enabled subsystems).
-One-and-only-one Apply Control block is necessary for all the other blocks to work.
+    The Simulink library has been designed for rapid-prototyping of robot controllers with one-robot in mind.
+Multiple instances for the Apply Control block are not encouraged as this has not been tested.
-    Multiple instances of the rest of the Franka Simulink library blocks ARE allowed.
+    Multiple instances of all the other Simulink blocks, as long as they point to the same robot ip, can be utilized.